Subscribe

 If you want a more in-depth look into the differences, read our article on the discovery phase in waterfall vs. agile projects.

-What types of projects could benefit from a discovery phase?
+What types of projects could benefit from the discovery phase?

 Project 1.
 A software platform for market research and forecasting